intelsdi-x/swan/docs/development.md

 ### Continuous integration

 We use Jenkins as a pre check for our pull requests.
-By default, unit tests will be run.
+By default, linters checks and unit tests will be run.
+For linters check we use [golint](https://github.com/golang/lint) and [go vet](https://golang.org/cmd/vet/) tools.
 Add comment `run integration test` in PR to run integration tests.
 All tests must pass to merge PR.